jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 When this command is run, and

-1. If a driver is found, your program should
+1. if a driver is found, your program should

 1.1 print the following information into the output0.txt file:
 ```console